-39. Supply.
+- 40. Supply.
 To help tackle gas shortages, we received the first Liquefied Natural Gas (LNG) imports at the end of March 2015.
-We have determined and notified the LNG prices on October 7, 2015.
-We are fully passing-through the cost of imported LNG to the end-user purchase price (including to Compressed Natural Gas) and we will finalize the contractual agreements with all relevant parties by end-November 2015.
-MW&P and MoPNR have recently finalized the RLNG payment mechanism.
-We will also finalize with the independent power producers' letters of credit by November 2015.
-We have issued new exploration and production concessions for domestic gas resources and continue to limit further expansion of the gas distribution networks for domestic consumption.
+We determined and notified the LNG prices on October 7, 2015.
+We are fully passing through the cost of imported LNG to the end-user purchase price (including to Compressed Natural Gas retailers).
+We approved a long-term import contract for LNG supply in December 2015.
+The subsequent key commercial agreements, including the Independent Power Producer letters of credit have been completed in February 2016.
+We have issued new exploration and production concessions for domestic gas resources and continue to limit further expansion of the gas distribution networks for domestic consumption. - 41.
+Pricing.

-40. Pricing.
 In December 2013 we devised a gas price rationalization plan to encourage new investment, promote efficiency in gas use, assure that there will continue to be no fiscal cost from the gas sector, and eliminate distortions from the existing gas price structure.
-We remain committed to the plan and are stepping up action to implement it:

-Under the Petroleum Exploration and Production Policy 2012 (2012 Policy), we are incentivizing producers to enhance production from existing fields as well as to initiate new exploratory efforts, with price increases ranging from 2.8-3 U.S. dollars per MMBTU to 6-10 U.S. dollars per MMBTU.
+We remain committed to the plan and are stepping up action to implement it: - Under the Petroleum Exploration and Production Policy 2012 (2012 Policy), we are incentivizing producers to enhance production from existing fields as well as to initiate new exploratory efforts, with price increases ranging from 2.8-3 U.S. dollars per MMBTU to 6-10 U.S. dollars per MMBTU.
 To this end, we are ensuring that existing concessions are in the process of conversion to the 2012 Policy with support from international partners.
-So far, we have converted 94 concessions with the remaining 26 that are currently being reviewed in the Ministry of Petroleum and Natural Resources for determination of eligibility under the 2012 Policy.
-We have also awarded 46 concession agreements for the exploration of new blocks under the 2012 Policy and are expecting to award additional 10-15 exploration concessions by end-December 2015.
+So far, we have converted 94 concessions and the remaining 26 are currently being reviewed to assess eligibility for conversion under the 2012 Policy.
+We have also awarded 46 concession agreements for the exploration of new blocks under the 2012 Policy. - The loss in cost recovery incurred by gas companies due to the delayed price notifications of FY 2014/15 (due in July and January) was partially recuperated in the new tariff which was notified and implemented, in line with the OGRA determination, in August, 2015.
+Given the decline in international oil prices and consequent revenue requirements, we have maintained the current gas tariff in line with the OGRA determination for FY 2014/15 until the next round of determination in July 2016, when we will resume our practice of regular semiannual notifications.
+This allows recovering the revenue requirements of the overall